Native American Book List

 A Coloring Book of the First Americans – Lenape Indian drawings by Wm.
 S. Bock.

-When the Shadbush Blooms (Fall 2007) by Carla Messinger & Sue Katz.
+When the Shadbush Blooms (2020) by Carla Messinger & Sue Katz.
 See link on the left for book information and Activity Page.

 A Native American Thought of It: Amazing Inventions & Innovations by Rocky Landon with David MacDonald